smtpd/qpsmtpd/README.md

     git clone git://github.com/smtpd/qpsmtpd.git

-Beware that the master branch might be unstable and unsuitable for anything but development, so you might want to get a specific release, for example (after running git clone):
+Beware that the master branch might be unsuitable for anything but development, so you might want to get a specific release, for example (after running git clone):

-    git checkout -b local_branch v0.93
+    git checkout -b local_branch v1.00

 chmod o+t ~smtpd/qpsmtpd/ (or whatever directory you installed qpsmtpd in) to make supervise start the log process.